Back

-Software Engineer at Optiver
+Q&A with a Software Engineer at Optiver

 What do you love about your work?

-One of the things I enjoy most is that every day is different.
-We have so much freedom as engineers at Optiver and are really able to make an impact.
-The time from solving a problem to going into production and deployment is really short, which make it extremely rewarding.
-I get to work side-by-side with experienced and skilled developers and traders and the learning curve from both a technical and financial skills perspective is extremely steep.
+The time from solving a problem to going into production and deployment is really short, which makes it extremely rewarding.
+I get to work side by side with experienced and skilled developers and traders, and the learning curve from both technical and financial perspectives is extremely steep.
 I don’t think I have ever had a day here where I didn’t learn something new.

 How is every day different?